TEAMMATES/teammates/docs/process.md

 Remember to add a comment to indicate the PR is ready for review again, e.g. `Ready for review` or `Changes made`.
 If you have permission to change labels, you may additionally change the `s.*` PR label as appropriate.

-The cycle of "code review" - "updating the PR" will be repeated until your PR is approved by all the parties involved (`s.MergeApproved`).
+The cycle of "code review" - "updating the PR" will be repeated until your PR is approved by all the parties involved (`s.ToMerge`).

 ### Step 6: Prepare for merging

-The core team member responsible for merging your PR might contact you for reasons such as syncing your PR with the latest `master` branch or resolving merge conflicts.
+The core team member responsible for merging your PR might contact you for reasons such as resolving merge conflicts.
 Depending on the situation, this may necessitate more changes to be made in your PR (e.g. if your PR is functionally conflicting with a recent change), however this rarely happens.

 Your work on the issue is done when your PR is successfully merged to the main repo's `master` or `release` branch.